KALRONG/docker-retroshare/README.md

 This image provides a fully working Retroshare installation that can be executed in three different modes as needed.

+This image is intended for those who don't want to install all the dependencies or have issue like the current one with libcrypto versions causing segfaults.

 ##Important considerations:

 For Retroshare to work propertly you may need to map more ports than the ones expecified here, this instructions are just a guide of how to execute and connect to the application.